ShotaroYatsu/elia_sales/README.md

 <b>Examples</b>

-For example, see the first four sets of features that is already uploaded onto the geoJSON file.
+See the first four sets of features that is already uploaded onto the geoJSON file.

 # Common Mistakes